Denver, CO

 Managed by Greystar Built 2023 13 stories 232 units

-Monthly Cost Breakdown at Mercer at Union Station Apartments
+What Mercer at Union Station Apartments Really Costs

-The listed rent isn't the whole number.
-Here's what Mercer at Union Station Apartments actually costs each month once you add required fees and insurance.
+The sticker rent isn't the whole number.
+Here's what Mercer at Union Station Apartments actually costs each month once required fees, pet rent, and insurance are in — the number the listing sites leave off.

 Base Rent $1,156 – $1,776